cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

    windowing, consolidation) sizes?
    1. If so, are timestamps for the resulting values aligned to the start, end or middle of the window?
    1. Are boundaries inclusive or exclusive?
-E.g. A window from `(01:00 to 01:01]`
+E.g. a window from `(01:00 to 01:01]`
    1. Are aggregation functions for downsampling fixed based on data types or are can users override the function?
 I.e. do queries focus on usability (user will get the correct answer for the data they are querying) or flexibility (users could choose a function not appropriate for the data